compusolve-rsa/TestingGrounds/README.md

 ### TG 29.
 Moved all large file assets in Static folder.
 This will help to do faster commits with Git LFS system.

+### TG 30.
+Updated .gitattributes to track only static sub folder and all it content.
+Now git LFS give only files in Static folder.
+All other staff in other folders will give Git commits.
+Remind, in future, all bif files I will take to Static folder.